mahaloz/ctf-wiki-en/docs/misc/traffic/protocols/HTTPS.md

 2. `Right click on a TSL packet --> Transport Layer Security --> Open Transport Layer Security preferences`

-After you get to the `TLS` Preferences page, click on `Edit...` next to RSA keys list.
+After you get to the `TLS` Preferences page, click on `Edit...` next to the RSA keys list.

 Then, add the `server.key.insecure` file to `Key File` and hit `OK`.